thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/integrations/index.md

   frequency: "${INTEGRATIONS_REINIT_FREQUENCY_MS:300000}"
 ```

-- If an integration enters the `FAILED` state (e.g., broken connections, or configuration issues), the executor will periodically **attempt to reinitialize it**.
+- If an integration enters the `FAILED` state (e.g., broken connections, or configuration issues), the Integration Executor will periodically **attempt to reinitialize it**.
 - This process checks all failed integrations every `frequency` milliseconds.
 - If the issue is resolved (e.g., the remote system becomes reachable), the integration is restored automatically without requiring manual intervention.